Truck and Coach Technician ATS MAP 32

 - Electronic Management and Emission

-Upon completion, you will take on the on-the-job portion of your apprenticeship with a fleet, transit, dealership or other employer, and be eligible to write your provincial Certificate of Qualification exam.
+Upon completion, you will partake in the on-the-job portion of your apprenticeship with a fleet, transit, dealership or other employer, and be eligible to write your provincial Certificate of Qualification exam.

 |Course Code||Course Title||Location|